The Unexpected Best & Worst of The Challenge: Double Agents

 At this point, I am SCREAMING BECAUSE I KNEW LEROY WOULD CHOOSE NANY BECAUSE REAL WORLD GOES DEEEEEEP & IT WAS EMO AS HELL.
 These two first met in 2011 on The Real World: Las Vegas (season 25, the second season to take place there), so they literally go back 10 years.

-Nany & Leroy are the 4th & 5th most veteran-ed Challengers left in the game besides the true OG’s, Aneesa, CT, & Darrell, and they’ve both had this career-long narrative of making it really close to winning, or in Nany’s case, really close to the final many a time, but never being able to quite pull through.
+Nany & Leroy are the 4th & 5th most veteran-ed challengers left in the game besides the true OG’s, Aneesa, CT, & Darrell, and they’ve both had this career-long narrative of making it really close to winning, or in Nany’s case, really close to the final many a time, but never being able to quite pull through the win.
 And now for Leroy’s final season, they end up being partners at the very last minute, right before the final????????
 You couldn’t write a better story if you TRIED.

 I am SO EXCITED for the finals, and I hope more now than ever that Leroy will pull this one out & secure that Challenge win on his last run (in Johnny Bananas fashion, who brought home his 7th Challenge win (the most in the history of the game) on Total Madness then dipping out from the franchise) with his OG homie Nany by his side.